sophiagavrila/credit-microservices/phase4/README.md

 <br>

-## Make changes to the microsservices to connect to Eureka
+## Register the Microservices to Eureka
 Each microservice can register itself to Eureka service discovery and send a heartbeat.

 1. Start with `accounts` > open `pom.xml` and add the following dependencies: